alejoforeroforero/2023-referencias-fullstack/00-linkedin-test.md

 ```

 - [ ] child component
+- [ ] parent component
+- [ ] nested component
+- [ ] sibling component
+-
+- [ ] child component
 - [x] parent component
 - [ ] nested component
 - [ ] sibling component

 #### Q92.
 When does the componentDidMount function fire?

+- [ ] right after the component is added to the DOM
+- [ ] before the component is added to the DOM
+- [ ] right after the component is updated
+- [ ] right after an API call

+[Reference](https://reactjs.org/docs/react-component.html#componentdidmount)

 - [x] right after the component is added to the DOM
 - [ ] before the component is added to the DOM
 - [ ] right after the component is updated
 - [ ] right after an API call

-[Reference](https://reactjs.org/docs/react-component.html#componentdidmount)

 #### Q93.
 What might you use webpack for in React development?

+- [ ] to fetch remote dependencies used by your app
+- [ ] to split your app into smaller chunks that can be more easily loaded by the browser
+- [ ] to format your code so that it is more readable
+- [ ] to ensure your app is not vulnerable to code injection
+-
 - [ ] to fetch remote dependencies used by your app
 - [x] to split your app into smaller chunks that can be more easily loaded by the browser
 - [ ] to format your code so that it is more readable